ambervdberg/azure-function-bots/src/functions/notion-api/notion.md

 The Notion functions are used to retrieve content from the Notion workspace through the Notion API.

+This content will be given as context to OpenAI to generate a response.

+This is not always reliable, because the relevant context can not always be found in the Notion workspace.

+## Problem:

+Bottleneck here is the Notion API, which can only search for page and database titles and not for content.
+This is why relevant content can not always be found.

+## Possible solution:

+A possible future solution is to retrieve all the content from Notion and store it in a vector database periodically.
+And then use the vector database to search for relevant content.

+If that works well, then the vector database can be updated with new content every time a new page is created or updated through Notion webhooks.
+This would keep the vector database up to date with the Notion workspace.

 ## Functions

 ### search